 W (“Official Withdrawal from University”)—Students who officially withdraw from the university after the designated drop deadline, the seventh week of classes, will receive a final grade of “W” for each course in which they were enrolled at the time of withdrawal.

-Students who officially withdraw from the university before the drop deadline will not receive the grade of “W” for any courses in which they were enrolled for that semester.
+Students who officially withdraw from the university by the drop deadline will not receive the grade of “W” for any courses in which they were enrolled for that semester.
 These courses will not be included on the official transcript.

 To compute grade point average, letter grades are assigned numeric values as follows:

 * Effective in Fall 2018 semester, the grade A+ will be worth 4.0, not 4.33, in calculating the GPA.

 Grade Point Average Calculation—For each course carrying standard letter grades, the credit hours attempted and the points for the grade earned are multiplied.
 The grade points for each course are added together, and the sum is divided by the total credit hours attempted.
 Grade point averages are noted each semester on the student’s official transcripts.
 Courses taken on a S/U or pass/fail basis are excluded from the grade point average calculation.